Shobhit29075/DIS-finalproject/README.md

 ## Setup the application using bash file

-  To make it easy to test and setup, we have attached a bash file, configure.sh that can be run to replicate the entire process described above.<br>
+  To make it easy to test and setup, we have attached a bash file, configure.sh that can be run to replicate the entire process described above.
+This code works on Stand alone server. and the application be accessed using the public IP of the server to access the application.<br>

-  Also, we use the following code as userdata when launching the EC2 instance.
-However, this only adds the domain name to flaskapp file which points to the load balancer redirecting to the instance regardless of the instance IP.
-For stand alone server, use the configure.sh file.<br>
+  Also, we use the following code as userdata when launching the EC2 instance behind out load balancer.
+This works on our load balancer only because the server is directed to out doman which points to the static application load balancer.
+The server IP can change.<br>

 #!/bin/bash <br>
 sudo apt-get update -y <br>